JMAP Quotas

 JMAP ([@!RFC8620] – JSON Meta Application Protocol) is a generic protocol for synchronising data, such as mails, calendars or contacts, between a client and a server.
 It is optimised for mobile and web environments, and aims to provide a consistent interface to different data types.

-This specification defines a data model for handling quotas over JMAP, allowing you to read and explain quota information.
+This specification defines a data model for handling quotas over JMAP, allowing a user to obtain details about a certain quota.

 This specification does not address quota administration, which should be handled by other means.